 New home loan commitments are slowing and pandemic policies like HomeBuilder are drying up.
 But the housing market still has a long way to go before it settles down and property price growth slows to a more sustainable rate.
 Ultimately, while recent developments in property prices are alarming for many, various indicators suggest that some semblance of calm will eventually be brought about.

 Published on 15 September 2021.
 This article was prepared by Adept Economics Research Officer Ben Scott and Director Gene Tunny.
-Please get in touch with any questions or comments by calling us on 07 3085 7417 or emailing us via email@example.com.
+Please get in touch with any questions or comments by emailing us via email@example.com or call us on 1300 169 870.